XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 ### Initializing your repository

-I would recommend [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the [template repository](https://github.com/XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject) and [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it into a local folder.
-You can also use the GitLens extension after forking the template to initialize a new repository, then - under Remotes - add your forked repository.
+I would highly recommend clicking `Use this template` in GitHub and [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it into a local folder.

 When all is said and done, you should have a fork of my template repository under your GitHub account and a copy on your local computer.

 Open it in VSCode.
 Check the Source Control tab to ensure you've initialized the repository (you can also run the command `git branch` on a terminal in the same directory), then go into the Papyrus tab.
 Ensure it's functional by descending the Skyrim SE/AE dropdowns until you find `HelloModQuestScript`.

 ### Deleting sample project

-Delete the `ESP Patch` folder and `Source\\Scripts\\HelloModQuestScript.psc`.
-Make sure `Source\\Scripts\\skyrimse.ppj` remains!
+Delete the `ESP Patch` folder and `Source\Scripts\HelloModQuestScript.psc`.
+Make sure `Source\Scripts\skyrimse.ppj` remains!

 ### Changing constants

 Before you begin, you must tell this project where to find all those tools you downloaded, as well as what it should call itself.

-Change the constants in `.vscode\\settings.json` as per the comments.
+Change the constants in `.vscode\settings.json` as per the comments.
 The `NAME`s can be anything, but the `PATH`s must point to where you installed the corresponding tools.

-Your next stop is `Source\\Scripts\\skyrimse.ppj`.
+Your next stop is `Source\Scripts\skyrimse.ppj`.
 Change the `Variables` as per the comments.
 If you use a mod manager other than Mod Organizer 2, set `modspath` to point to that mod manager's modlist instead.
 If (i.e. when) your scripts pull from other script sources, add them to the `.ppj` in the same format as the comment between `<Import>.</Import>` and `<Import>@gamepath\Data\Scripts\Source</Import>`; keep in mind that scripts lower on the list get overwritten by those higher.

-You can find more constants in `.github\\workflows\\build-release.yml`.
+You can find more constants in `.github\workflows\build-release.yml`.
 Under `env`, change `ESP_NAME` to mirror `settings.json` and `PROJECT_NAME` to something similar to `settings.json` but without spaces.

 The `PROJECT_NAME` from `settings.json` should also go into `moduleName` in `FOMOD Files\fomod\ModuleConfig.xml` and `Name` in `FOMOD Files\fomod\info.xml`.
 As for the rest of `info.xml`, you can fill it in with whatever strikes your fancy.

+### Enable GitHub Actions

+You can do this by going into the Actions tab in GitHub and simply clicking Enable.
+Then, go into the Build Release action and enable it as well.

 ### Editing .gitignore